-Define a custom trait named Shape
+Define a custom trait named Shape, which extends ComparableCollectionElement.

-trait introduces a single abstract method: area
+The Shape trait introduces a single abstract method: area.

-trait, as well as all methods required by ComparableCollectionElement which is inherited by Shape
+Next, define a struct called Rectangle that implements the Shape trait, as well as all methods required by ComparableCollectionElement which is inherited by Shape.

-with the @value decorator, implementations of these collection-related methods are automatically provided by the Mojo compiler by default.
+Since ComparableCollectionElement itself extends CollectionElement, the Rectangle struct is also expected to implement the corresponding methods.
+However, by annotating Rectangle with the @value decorator, implementations of these collection-related methods are automatically provided by the Mojo compiler by default.

 trait Shape(ComparableCollectionElement):